Carrie Willard

 There isn’t a shortcut for doing the work.
 It’s hard and scary, and it doesn’t come from pop psych writers whose personal lives are a train wreck.
 Ahem.

-It’s cultish: it elevates a guru, and sets up an US vs THEM mentality
+The personal growth industry is cultish: it elevates a guru, and sets up an US vs THEM mentality

-I’m super wary of anyone who tries to be a guru.
 Sharing ideas is one thing.
 Telling another what worked for you is fine.
-Selling a message of “I have the answers above all others”…. suspish.
+Selling a message of “I have the answers above all others“…. suspish.
 Unfortunately this kind of thing happens often in the personal growth world.

 Another problem is how people who aren’t “committed to their growth” are viewed as less than, people to be avoided because they will sully you and limit you.
-Not surprisingly, some personal growth groups actually ARE cults, the workshops and trainings being fronts for something far more nefarious happening deeper in the organization.
-See Scientology, Landmark, and NXIVM, and the like.

-There is no such thing as a negative emotion.
 We don’t like to feel so-called negative emotions because they feel less fun.
 But, they’re important in the way that lifting heavy things is important when sitting on the couch feels better.

 Anger serves the purpose of helping you establish your boundaries that have been violated.
 Its work is protection and restoration.
 Sadness helps you slow down and draw community.
 It releases and revitalizes.
 Grief reminds you of the preciousness of life and the fleeting nature of time.